Quantalabs/Electron/README.md

 # Quantum
-The Second Installment in the Zeno Series, a quick, easy-to-use canvas library
+The Second Installment in the Proton Series, a quick, easy-to-use canvas library

 # What is Quantum